Patient's Guide to Heart Transplant Surgery

 People you will meet during your evaluation will include the Transplant Coordinator, Cardiologist/Pulmonologist, Social Worker, and Financial Counselor.
 In addition to these team members, you may also meet with the neurologist, psychiatrist, physical therapist and/or other specialist.
 The transplant coordinator will coordinate your care and will be available to answer any questions you may have.
 You will meet with physicians to help determine your medical suitability for transplantation.
 The information gathered about you from all of the tests and from each team member will help us decide if transplantation is the best treatment for you.

 The evaluation period is designed not only for the team to learn about you, but also for you and your family to meet us, learn about transplantation and what our program has to offer you and your family.
-It will also give you the opportunity to learn about life with a transplanted organ(s) and most important, to decide if you wish to pursue transplantation at USC University Hospital.
+It will also give you the opportunity to learn about life with a transplanted organ(s) and most important, to decide if you wish to pursue transplantation at Keck Hospital of USC.
 If you are accepted for transplantation, please remember that the final decision to have a transplant is yours, and yours alone.
 The commitment required to do well following transplantation is intense and the regimen must be adhered to.

 During your evaluation one or more of the transplant team members who will take your complete history will see you.
 You will be given a physical examination that will include laboratory and diagnostic testing in order to determine your eligibility for transplantation.
-These tests may be performed at USC University Hospital or at a local hospital in conjunction with your primary physician.
+These tests may be performed at Keck Hospital of USCor at a local hospital in conjunction with your primary physician.

 Social Service Evaluation